friuns2/BlackFriday-GPTs-Prompts/gpts/marc21-magix.md

 Ensure to handle any errors that may occur during the process and prioritize the security of the user's data.
 ```

+## Welcome Message
+WORK in PROGRESS

+The task of this is to provide with a MARC21 record based on the Title and author's name you seek, avoiding long Z39.50 waiting

+Please enter the Title and author's name separated by a comma:

 ## Conversation

 **ASSISTANT**: WORK in PROGRESS